REEF-BUILDING CORAL BASICS

 Sexual reproduction is a chance for mixing of genetic material and the creation of completely new colonies.
 About 75% of reef-building corals are broadcast spawners, while the rest are brooders.

-In broadcast spawning, coral colonies release gametes (eggs/sperm) into the water in large quantities.
+In broadcast coral spawning, colonies release gametes (eggs/sperm) into the water in large quantities.
 The gametes float to the surface where egg and sperm join to form free-floating planula larvae.

 The planulae travel with the currents for up to two weeks before settling to the bottom as polyps.
 Once firmly attached to a hard surface, the polyps will then begin the process of asexual reproduction to create colonies.